 The thing I love most about this work is the collaborative, intuition-led discovery of the potential book that hovers just behind what is written on the page before strategising analytically with you about how to bring it out.
 I’ve been told that from a writer’s point of view this feels like I’m homing in on the moments where you’ve held back or second-guessed yourself, and giving you the confidence to write what you really wanted to.

 I aim to recreate for my clients something of the experience of being tutored at Oxford University, where I taught as a graduate student.
 I also model our work together on my wonderful experience of being mentored and supervised there as I wrote my thesis.
 Finally, the care I take with your writing-self is informed by my experience of major writer’s block when writing my book (an academic monograph published by OUP in 2014).

 Explore my Services

 I'd love to keep in touch as you write your book and breathe life into it.

 Stay connected by subscribing:

 - Receive weekly editions of A Much-Loved Book.
-That's where I explore what it takes to fulfil your vision for your book, to connect with readers, and change their lives.
+That's where I explore what it takes to fulfil your vision for your book and to connect with your ideal readers.